sonda-red/blog/content/posts/04-intel-homelab-2.md

 I0817 13:01:13.629703       1 gpu_plugin.go:138] Allocate deviceIds: ["card0-0"]

 ```
-This log shows the Intel GPU plugin found the two Arc GPUs, registered it with the kubelet, and now pods can request it by adding resources.requests: { gpu.intel.com/i915: 1 }.
+This log shows the Intel GPU plugin found the two Arc GPUs, registered it with the kubelet, and now pods can request it by adding `resources.requests: { gpu.intel.com/i915: 1 }`.
 The monitoring resource is also available if you deploy the sidecar/telemetry components.

 ### Component updates